canonical/netbox/charm/docs/tutorial/getting-started.md

 - Use an external Redis server
 - Integrate with the PostgreSQL K8s charm.
 - Integrate with S3 for storage.
-- Expose NetBox charm with Traefik k8s.
+- Expose the NetBox charm with Traefik k8s.
 - Create a super user.

 Through the process, you'll verify the workload state, and log in to